 The Federal Exchange will make eligibility decisions based upon the application submitted by the member.
-The member is responsible for notifying the Exchange about changes to their family circumstances that could affect eligibility such as adoption, birth, addition of another dependent, or a divorce.
+The member is responsible for notifying the Exchange about changes to their family circumstances that could affect eligibility such as an adoption, a birth, addition of another dependent, or a divorce.